aclark4life/plock/README.rst

 Why support pip?
 ~~~~~~~~~~~~~~~~

-To advance the state of Plone such that Buildout can be used, but not required.
+To advance the state of Plone such that Buildout can be used but not required.

 Why make Buildout optional?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~